health-tiles/spec/README.md

 **Example**

-For example, if a patient is using a digital insulin pump to manage their type I diabetes, they can add a a tile that displays their glucose readings over a period of time.
+For example, if a patient is using a digital insulin pump to manage type I diabetes, they can add a tile that displays their glucose readings over a period of time.

 ![Glucose Example](assets/example1.png)